Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 ## Starting a new react project

-This is totally optional, you can use any of your existing react projects or a playground like <a href="https://stackblitz.com/" target="_blank">stackblitz &#8599;</a>
+This is optional, you can use any of your existing react projects or a playground like <a href="https://stackblitz.com/" target="_blank">stackblitz &#8599;</a>

 If you do want to create a new project from scratch, you can follow the steps in <a href="/articles/set-up-react-tailwind-typescript-in-vite" target="_blank">this article &#8599;</a>